BitSeal

 1. Purpose

-This Key Ceremony document exists so that any third party relying on a BitSeal seal, whether to audit a file, defend a legal position, or evaluate the credibility of BitSeal as a provenance service, can answer three questions without trusting Orygn's marketing copy.
+This Key Ceremony document exists so that any third party relying on a BitSeal seal, whether to audit a file, defend a legal position, or evaluate the credibility of BitSeal as a provenance service, can answer three questions without having to rely on Orygn's public statements alone.

 • Which exact public key is the canonical BitSeal Authority key today.